kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | To you, having a ceiling of any kind over your head is better than an open sky.
 | 6 | Your voice is unusually deep and rough.

-### Bonus Proficiencies
+### Bonus Skills
-At 1st level, you gain proficiency with shields, simple weapons, and martial weapons.
-Additionally, you learn the *mold earth* cantrip, and also have advantage on checks that involve stones or gems, such as identifying their worth, uses, and where they can be found.
+Select any 2 weapon groups and gain rank 2 in each.
+You gain 1 skill point to spend on *Armor* skills.

+Additionally, you learn the *mold earth* cantrip, add *Geology* to your class skills and gain 1 skill point to spend on this skill.

 ### Mountain’s Durability
-From 1st level, your connection to stone gives you extra fortitude.
+Your connection to stone gives you extra fortitude.
 Your hit point maximum increases by 1, and it increases by 1 again whenever you gain a level in this class.

 Additionally, as a ***reaction*** to taking damage, you can reduce the damage taken by an amount equal to half your sorcerer level + your Charisma modifier as your skin suddenly grow stony on the part of your body that was hit.
 You can use this feature a number of times equal to your Charisma modifier.

 ### One with the Ground
-Also from 1st level, you know how to utilize the earth itself to locate people and objects.
-As an ***action***, you gain tremorsense in a 15 feet radius, increasing to 30 feet at 14th level.
+You know how to utilize the earth itself to locate people and objects.
+As an ***action***, you gain tremorsense in a 15 ft radius, increasing to 30 ft at 14th level.
 This effect lasts for 1 minute, and you hahe to spend your action each turn to keep it active.

 Once you use this feature, you can’t use it again until you finish a long rest.

 ### Stoneflesh
-By 6th level, you can transform your skin into stone or rock to protect your body.
+You can transform your skin into stone or rock to protect your body.
 As a ***bonus action***, you can spend 3 sorcery points to turn your skin to stone.
 For 1 minute or until you become incapacitated, you gain the following benefits:
-* While not wearing armor, your AC increases by an amount equal to your Charisma modifier, though your movement speed decreases by 10 feet.
+* While not wearing armor, your AC increases by an amount equal to your Charisma modifier, though your movement speed decreases by 10 ft.
 * You gain resistance to nonmagical slashing, bludgeoning, and piercing damage.
 You gain resistance to magical slashing, bludgeoning, and piercing damage at 14th level, and against all damage except for psychic damage and thunder damage at 18th level.
 * Your unarmed strikes deal 1d8 plus Charisma modifier bludgeoning damage.
 This counts as magical for the purposes of overcoming resistance.
 * You have disadvantage on checks while swimming.

 ### Earth Glide
-At 14th level, you have gained immunity to the petrified condition.
-You also gain a burrowing speed up to 20 feet, and can burrow through non-magically worked earth and stone.
+You have gained immunity to the petrified condition.
+You also gain a burrowing speed up to 20 ft, allowing you to burrow through non-magically worked earth and stone.
 While doing so, you do not disturb the material you move through.

 ### Strength of Stone
-By 18th level, you have become one with stone and the earth.
+You have become one with stone and the earth.
 You no longer can be moved against your will, and spells you cast that deal bludgeoning damage and your unarmed strikes while your Stoneflesh feature is active deal additional damage equal to half your sorcerer level.

 You also have learned how to turn the power of the earth against your enemies.
 As an ***action***, you can spend 5 sorcery points to cast the spell *earthquake* without concentration, and the spell’s range increases to 1000 feet.